 In addition to IHG Way of Clean, guests will also have extra peace of mind thanks to the IHG Clean Promise which reassures guests that their rooms will be up to standard, and if they are not, the hotel will make it right.

-As of July 27, 2020, face coverings are required in all public areas in hotels across the Americas.
+Face coverings are required in all public areas in hotels across the Americas, however, vaccinated guests are exempt from this requirement.

 Reduced contact is a priority at check-in with touchless transactions, sanitized key cards, and paper-free checkouts.
 Guests will also notice transparent screens at the front desk and sanitizer stations in public areas.